princeali415/Backend-Project-Managment-System/README.md

 ## Introduction

 This is a basic database scheme with users, problems(tickets), projects, role_types, problem_types, and status types.
-This Java Spring REST API application willprovide the data modeling to support the project management system 8-up.
+This Java Spring REST API application will provide the data modeling to support the project management system 8-up.

 ### Database layout